rameezw16/Society-Simulator/readme.md

 # Guide

 The UML file is available as uml.png.
+Note that only the signature of the methods is given.
+This is to avoid clutter, as the names are available in the respective .h files.

 This is a little explanation of our project and the code.
 Our project is a creative, procedurally generated, approach to the classic sheep-grass simulation, as well as an extension with terrain and seasons.